-Shade Shifts.
-Knowing where it shifts before you set up your outdoor shades will help you avoid hot, shadeless summers.
+Knowing where shade shifts before you set up your outdoor shades will help you avoid hot summers without shade.

-If you know where the shade will be, you'll know which way to face the patio, where to put the awnings (and what kind to get), and you'll know if you'll need overhead shade or vertical shade or both.
+If you know where the shade will be, you’ll know where to put the patio, where to put the awnings (and what kind to get), where to plant the trees, and you’ll know if you’ll need overhead shade or vertical shade or both.

 There are 3 basics you need to know for shade planning:

 - Shadows fall away from the direction of the sun.